Teodor Boldur-Lățescu: National Liberal figure

-As early as July 1873, Boldur-Lățescu had complained to Catargiu that Bolgrad was being governed with brute force, including the "arbitrary arrests [of] innocent people"—according to Telegraphul, he was abruptly told not to interfere with this state of affairs.
-He was eventually moved to a more central position: between 1 and 30 November 1873, he was the editor in chief of Monitorul Oficial, the Romanian government gazette, while also collecting a salary as director of the State Printing Office.
-According to Ghimpele, Lățescu was pushed to resign from these offices by Catargiu, after visiting the provinces and documenting forms of government abuse that he encountered there; Românul "stole the paper" and published it.
-Ghimpele also noted the Lățescu's surprising conversion from a "friend [and] supporter" of Catargiu to one who "reprimanded" Catargiu's government.
 In the June 1876 election, Boldur-Lățescu ran for the Assembly as an ally of the National Liberal Party, which coalesced the opposition to Catargiu's "Whites".
 Emerging as Prime Minister from this National Liberal sweep, Ion C. Brătianu applauded Lățescu's "staunch opposition to the past regime".
 Boldur-Lățescu took the 3rd College of Bolgrad by 124 votes to Aristid Pascal's 100.
 He resigned shortly after, on 7 February 1877, to return as Bolgrad's Prefect upon Brătianu's recommendation.
 He then presided over the 3rd College seat snap election, in which he was the winning candidate.
 He engaged in massive electoral fraud, for which he was reprimanded by the Assembly on 9 June 1877; the election itself was annulled by a majority vote in chamber.
 He complained about this in a letter to the Assembly, which outlined his defense.
 He contended that, as a "man of no financial means", he could not be credibly accused of buying off voters; he also noted that the only violence in Bolgrad had been that of "my and my nation's most unrelenting enemies".
 Lățescu also mentioned that, as proof of his genuine popularity, he had since also been elected to Bolgrad's administrative council.